notmaurox/BioinformaticsLabReports/README.md

 **Lab5:** Can Reading Ones Genome Provide Information On Who They Are: An Investigation of Eye Color Using GWAS and Mathematical Modeling.

+**Lab6:** See worksheet for some answers to questions about the lab.
+This week didn't include a formal report.

 ## Skills Covered
 - UNIX navigation (Lab1)
 - Github (Lab1)